3rdparty/eventuals/README.md

 **Eventuals** are an approach that, much like futures/promises, support composition and cancellation, however, are **lazy**.
 That is, an eventual has to be explicitly *started*.

 Another key difference from futures/promises is that an eventual's continuation is **not** type-erased and can be directly used, saved, etc by the programmer.
 This allows the compiler to perform significant optimizations that are difficult to do with other lazy approaches that perform type-erasure.
 The tradeoff is that more code needs to be written in headers, which may lead to longer compile times.
-You can, however, mitgate long compile times by type-erasing eventual "pipelines" (more on this later).
+You can, however, mitgate long compile times by using a type-erasing `Task` type (more on this later).

 The library provides numerous abstractions that simplify asynchronous continuations, for example a `Stream` for performing asynchronous streaming.
 Each of these abstractions follow a "builder" pattern for constructing them, see [Usage](#usage) below for more details.